stnolting/neorv32/README.md

 The project’s change log is available in the [CHANGELOG.md](https://github.com/stnolting/neorv32/blob/master/CHANGELOG.md) file in the root directory of this repository.
 To see the changes between releases visit the project's [release page](https://github.com/stnolting/neorv32/releases).
-For more detailed information take a look at the [NEORV32 data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf) (pdf).
+For more detailed information take a look at the [:page_facing_up: NEORV32 data sheet](https://raw.githubusercontent.com/stnolting/neorv32/master/docs/NEORV32.pdf) (pdf).

 ### Key Features